hpique/SwiftSingleton/README.md

 This approach supports lazy initialization because Swift lazily initializes class constants (and variables), and is thread safe by the definition of `let`.

 *Note that this approach only works with Swift 1.2+.
-To support earlier versions as well, see the other approaches.*
+To support earlier versions, see the other approaches.*

 ### Approach B: Nested struct